 Around the sixteenth century, a new wave of setting type in various sizes developed amongst European typographers.
 The Classic Typographic Scale was born.
 Before that, early Renaissance typographers would set typefaces in one size on a page, except maybe for a drop cap.
 The Gutenberg Bible is a fair example of this.

-In calculation, the classic typographic Scale is somehow similar to the pentatonic scale with a few numbers missing or said to be inaccurate in the series.
+In calculation, the classic typographic scale is somehow similar to the pentatonic scale with a few numbers missing or said to be inaccurate in the series.
 Missing: 28, 32, 42, 55, 63, 73; inaccurate: 11, 30, 60, 72, etc. But because it was somehow not based on a musical scale, we forgive its developers and choose to thank and stand on their shoulders by embracing and evolving it instead.

 Here’s a general formula: fi = f0 * r^(i/n).
 Where f0 is the Fundamental Frequency, which is equals to 12pt because 1 pica is equals to 12 points in printing; r is the ratio of the scale.
 It is equals to 2.
 That means every time we play the same note on a higher octave the pitch increases and the tone vibrates as twice quicker than the same note in a lower octave, and so on; n is the number of notes or pitches within an octave, in this case we have 5 notes for pentatonic scale.
 This gives us a series of growing values we can use to set our type.

-While the figure above shows values in pixels, we can choose to ignore multiplying r^(i/n) by 12.
+While the figure above shows rounded values for pixels, we can choose to ignore rounding and multiplying r^(i/n) by 12.
 This gives us a sequence of numbers that we can use with EM units, for better responsive web typography.
 Here’s a series from similar scale for EM units: 1, 1.1487, 1.3195, etc. Therefore, because EM units are scalable unlike pixels which are fixed, we can write CSS in support of Media Queries, allowing the flexibility of font sizes to react and adapt accordingly to the viewport of the screen device estate.

 In addition to pentatonic, there’s a fair amount of musical scales that designers can apply to typography.
 An interesting one is the chromatic scale which carries 12 notes for an octave.
 To think beyond musical scales, the Golden Ratio can be the perfect example of scales that work in typography: r = ø, n = 2.
 The typographic scale can also be used for other things such as sizing and spacing components and modular grids, as this very site does.
 Enabling our layouts to be much more harmonious, rhythmic, readable, and responsive.